Top Graduate Degrees in Business (2021)

 Featured Professor: Yi Ju Chen, PhD

 Dr. Yi Ju Chen is a teaching professor in the department of marketing and logistics at FIU Business.
-She earned her MBA from California State University San Bernardino and her DBA from Argosy University.
-Dr. Chen’s research is focused primarily on consumer behavior and international marketing, and she teaches marketing courses at both the undergraduate and graduate levels.
+She earned her MBA from California State University, San Bernardino, and her DBA from Argosy University.
+She also completed her BBA from Eastern Washington University.

 Other Programs of Note: